SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK

 In a faded fishing village in Cornwall, a boat appears in the harbour 30 years after it vanished.
 Skipper Murgey (Magee) hires two young men as the crew: Nick (MacKay) needs cash to fix the roof for his wife (Voogd) and their young daughter, while the rootless Liam (Turner) has nothing better to do.
 After a three-day stint, they return with their load of fish to a now-thriving port, and unexpected welcomes.
 A couple (Woodvine and Rawlins) greets Nick as their son; Liam is embraced by a woman (Eleazar) whose daughter (Penrose) calls him "daddy".

-Earthy and grubby with blazingly colours and brooding skies, this film is unusually tactile, thanks to Jenkins' camerawork and editing, augmented by a particularly vivid sound mix.
+Earthy and grubby with blazing colours and brooding skies, this film is unusually tactile, thanks to Jenkins' camerawork and editing, augmented by a particularly vivid sound mix.
 We see most of this through Nick's perspective, as he tries to make sense of what is happening and find a way back home to his wife and child.
 This gives the film a kick of horror as events spiral around him, both on land and at sea.
 Fishing is a relentlessly exhausting routine, with added weather complications.
 But the impact is darkly emotional.

 MacKay is terrific in this strikingly physical role, expressing as much with his body as with words.
 He's a young man simply trying to provide for his family, worried that this freaky time loop means that he has sacrificed everything by taking this job.
 His friendship with the magnetic Turner's quieter, steelier Liam is fascinating, uneven and unpredictable.
 Surrounding characters often feel almost like a chorus around them, confronting and challenging their perceptions.